EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-policylabel/authentication-policylabel.md

 Any comments to preserve information about this authentication policy label.

 <b>loginSchema</b>
 Login schema associated with authentication policy label.
+Login schema defines the UI rendering by providing customization option of the fields.
+If user intervention is not needed for a given factor such as group extraction, a loginSchema whose authentication schema is "noschema" should be used.

+<b>type</b>
+Type of feature (aaatm or rba) against which to match the policies bound to this policy label.

 <b>devno</b>